KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures

 (January/February) “On the Use of Teleological Principles in Philosophy” [writings].

-(July 9) J. C. Wöllner, the Minister of Education and Religious Affairs, issues an edict aimed at suppressing the display of Enlightenment beliefs among teachers and clerics (see also his December 19 edict).
+(July 9) J. C. Wöllner, the new Minister of Education and Religious Affairs,[1] issues an “Edict concerning Religion” [pdf] aimed at suppressing the display of Enlightenment beliefs among teachers and clerics (see also his December 19 edict [pdf]).

 (October 4 [or else: 10 October 1786]) “Philosophers’ Medicine” [writings].

-(December 19) A 2nd edict from Wöllner suppressing irreligious publications in Berlin.
+(December 19) J. C. Wöllner issues the "Edict on Censorship," suppressing irreligious publications in Berlin.

 “Kraus Review” [writings].